 Many interactive REPL-style programs (such as a “shell") allow you to customize the string used to prompt for input.
 Putting certain DomTerm-specific escape sequences in the prompt enables some nice features.

-The following discussion tests $DOMTERM
+The following discussion tests $DOMTERM to decide

 whether to do domterm-specific actions.